-Anita is pleased and honored to be the newly appointed Director of St Mark’s School.
+Anita is pleased and honored to be the Director of St Mark’s School.
 She joined the team May 1, 2015 and feels truly blessed to work with such loving families and teachers.

 Anita has been an Early Childhood Center Director for more than 20 years, with experiences including nonprofit religious schools, private preschools, and corporate preschools.
 She earned her Bachelor’s degree in Elementary Education from National University, and her Masters in Educational Psychology and PhD from the University of Northern Colorado.
 The City Council for the City of Longmont, CO, appointed Anita to two terms on the Longmont Youth Services Advisory Board.
 While part of that board, she wrote grants, helped organize youth related community events, and advised the City Council on how to better serve children.

 In the past Anita has coached youth soccer, bowling, and T-Ball.
 In her spare time she likes to read, golf, and bowl.
 Anita loves spending time with family, friends, and her two Papillion dogs (Lucy and Pita).

 Anita is excited to work closely with you and St. Mark’s amazing staff to help your children become lifelong learners and happy, productive citizens.
 Her door is always open; after all, together we will do great things for the children.
 Anita is excited to share this journey with you.
 If you have any suggestions or questions for her please feel free to pop in and touch base!